 I was at a wonderful food conference last weekend in upstate New York called Longhouse Revival.
 While it was much warmer than we expected in the morning, there was enough of a chill in the air that made me long for bowls of piping hot soup.

 As soon as I got home I made a slow cooker of split pea soup.
 I’m planning on turning the bits and pieces from the fridge and my pantry into some spur of the moment soup creations.

-I know some people don’t like to just start throwing things in the pot and feel safer with a tried and true recipe.
-But trust me, once you start practicing your soup art you’ll never want to stop!
+I know some people don’t like to just start throwing things in the pot but feel safer with a tried and true recipe.
+Trust me, once you start practicing your soup art you’ll never want to stop!